-And the money made at the store serves a bigger purpose, providing funding for the We Care Mission, which, in 2018, provided more than $85,000 in assistance for rent, food and electricity to those who qualify for the help.
+And the money made at the store serves a bigger purpose, providing funding for the We Care Mission.
+In 2018, We Care provided more than $85,000 in assistance for rent, food and electricity to those who qualified for the help.

 “We do what we can to help.
 Our store exists to help those in need,” said Cheryl Fromularo, the manager of the store.

 Located at 9025 Navarre Parkway, Good Neighbor Thrift Store is part of the Navarre United Methodist Church.
 The store began operating in 2009 in a neighborhood, and then in December 2011, Good Neighbor moved to the current location.

 Donations always seem to be rolling in, and in fact, there often isn’t room for all of it.